FortiGate

 Partition Image TotalSize(KB) Used(KB) Use% Active

-As per the above output, partition 1 can be seen to be active and holds the current firmware (6.4.3, while the secondary is on 6.4.4).
-Use the build number to identify the firmware version which can be referenced at support.fortinet.com>Download or the first line of the backup config.
+As per the above output, partition 2 (secondary) can be seen to be Active (Active -> Yes) and holds the current firmware (v7.4.11, while partition 1, primary, is on v7.4.10).
+Use the build number to identify the firmware version.
+The build numbers can be correlated with firmware versions via firmware images at support.fortinet.com, in the Download section, or by checking the first line of the configuration backup.

-Backup the configuration first before reverting to the previous firmware by using the GUI.
-The following CLI commands select which firmware should be used at the next reboot:
+Back up the configuration first before reverting to the previous firmware by using the GUI.
+The following CLI commands select which firmware should be used at the next reboot.
+In this example, the Active partition is 'secondary' so it will be changed to 'primary':

 The CLI get system status command can then be used to verify the current firmware.
 Alternatively, use the following commands to verify the active partition: